From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: Enabling Technologies and Potential Applications

 \subsubsection{Integrated Sensing and Communications (ISAC)}

-ISAC is a transformative technology that allows performing both wireless communication and environmental sensing simultaneously by using the same signaling, hardware platform, and radio resources\cite{liu2022integrated}.
-Traditionally, sensing and communication have been treated as distinct functions.
-However, in a LAWN, where drones continuously exchange information while also perceiving the dynamic environments, ISAC offers a highly efficient solution.
-By eliminating the need for separate sensing and communication modules, ISAC reduces spectrum usage and hardware complexity of the aerial nodes in LAWNs.
-As an example, a drone transmitting signals to a ground node can also monitor the reflected echoes from objects to detect emerging obstacles or track other drones without switching to a dedicated radar or LiDAR system.
-The received echoes at the LAWN nodes are processed via radar processing, like matched filtering and beamforming, followed by detection and estimation.
-With multiple drones acting as sensors over a wide area, the LAWN yields a large aperture, improving angular resolution and imaging capabilities.
-ISAC also facilitates channel state information acquisition via sensing rather than classical pilot-based channel estimation, further enhancing the system efficiency.
-Nevertheless, integrating ISAC into LAWN nodes imposes challenges such as waveform, hardware, and antenna designs.
+ISAC is a transformative technology that enables wireless communication and environmental sensing using the same signaling, hardware platform, and radio resources~\cite{liu2022integrated}.
+In a LAWN, drones must continuously exchange information while simultaneously perceiving a rapidly changing environment.
+Therefore, ISAC offers an efficient path to reduce spectrum usage and hardware complexity.
+For example, a drone transmitting to a ground node can also process reflected echoes to detect obstacles or track other aerial agents, without switching to a dedicated radar or LiDAR module.
+Unlike classic RF sensing using a probing signal $x(t)$ in \eqref{eq:isac}, ISAC also conveys data information in the transmitted signal $x(t)$.
+The received echoes $r(t)$ can be processed using classical radar operations such as matched filtering and beamforming, followed by detection/estimation.
+Moreover, with multiple drones acting as distributed sensors, a LAWN can form a virtual large aperture, improving angular resolution and imaging capability.
+ISAC can further assist channel state (CSI) acquisition through sensing-assisted approaches, reducing the reliance on frequent pilot transmission \cite{yuan2021integrated}. {For example, twenty questions estimation frameworks~\cite{zhou2025twentyq} could potentially be leveraged for CSI estimation.} Nevertheless, bringing ISAC into compact aerial platforms poses practical challenges in waveform/antenna co-design, hardware limitations, and interference management.